There are several concepts that should be seriously considered when you are thinking about how to accomplish your saving goals.

 · Mr. B at the age of 60 also has approximately $683,000 in his IRA, but he has invested a total of $64,000, which is $52,000 more than Mr. A invested.

 2. Save consistently.
-Few people will save as much if they don’t save systematically as they would if they do save systematically.
-Without a systematic savings plan, people tend to spend money rather than save it.
+Few people will save as much if they do not save systematically as they would if they do save systematically.
+Without a systematic savings plan, people tend to spend more money and save less money.

-The secret to being able to save consistently is twofold: Learn to live beneath your means, and think of saving as a regular claim on your earnings each month, just as your payments for your rent or mortgage.
-One way to ensure systematic saving is to have a budgeted amount of money automatically transferred each pay period from your checking account into your savings or investment account.
+The secret to being able to save consistently is twofold: Learn to live at least somewhat beneath your means, and think of saving as a regular claim on your earnings each month, just as your payments for your rent or mortgage.
+A good way to ensure systematic saving is to have a budgeted amount of money automatically transferred each pay period from your checking account into your savings or investment account.

 An article in The Wall Street Journal (9-2-97) indicated that to be a successful investor, controlling spending is at least as important as choosing the right investments.
 Spending less and saving more will definitely increase the value of an investment portfolio, whereas choosing investments that perform well is highly uncertain.

 4. Be reasonable about your saving goals.
 Try to be fair to all of the members of your family when you are determining how much to save.
-If you set your saving goals too high, you may unnecessarily deprive your family of at least some of the things that can enrich their lives.
-On the other hand, it may be necessary for everyone in the family to make financial sacrifices to attain the levels of savings that will be required to meet the family’s long-term financial goals.
-[To learn how to calculate the amount of money that you and your spouse are likely to need to supplement your other sources of retirement, please see our article entitled “Sufficient Savings.”]
+If you set your saving goals too high, you may unnecessarily deprive members of your family of at least some of the things that can enrich their lives.
+On the other hand, it may be necessary for everyone in the family to make financial sacrifices to attain the levels of savings that will be necessary to meet the family’s long-term financial goals.
+[To learn how to calculate the amount of money that you and your spouse are likely to need to supplement your other sources of retirement, click on “Sufficient Savings.”]

 6. Avoid being fooled into thinking that you are saving money when you are actually spending it.
 Spending itself, even when you get a bargain, does not necessarily add to your savings.
 Money “saved” from a bargain purchase needs to be placed in a savings or investment account for there to be actual savings.

-In conclusion, let me encourage each of you to begin immediately to develop a satisfactory saving plan.
+In conclusion, we encourage you to begin immediately to develop a satisfactory saving plan.
 The sooner you start, the greater will be the benefits for you and your family.